InvisibleReMedia/JCEF-binary-distrib-version-88-for-Windows-only/README.md

 8. When it's finished, you have a jcef.sln file.
 Double click on this file.
 9. When Visual Studio is started and the project is loaded, select Release into the Configuraton Manager
 10. Build the solution
-This build takes almost two days depending on your performance.
+This build takes almost two days depending on your computer's performance.
 When it's finished you will have the compiled .dll
 11. Go to tools from the directory src of java_cef
 12. Run make_distrib.bat